gauravbajodia/Dataset_generator/README.md

 face_count = int(input('\n enter no of pictures, press <enter> ==>  '))

 print("\n Initializing face capture.
 Say Cheeeesseee ")

 # Initialize individual sampling face count
 count = 0

-#starting face detection and getting data
+# starting face detection and getting data
 while(True):

-# Capture frame-by-frame
+#C apture frame-by-frame
     ret, img = cam.read()
 // read().
 Basically, ret is a boolean regarding whether or not there was a return at all, at the frame is each frame that is returned. .
 //cap.read() returns a bool (True/False).
 If frame is read correctly, it will be True